 While snow storms tend to hit the South Island – especially the lower half of the South Island – more than they do the North Island, you can expect ski fields in Central North Island to also get snow when a snow storm hits New Zealand.

-All in all, August may just be one of the best times if not the best time for snow in New Zealand, so it is a good time to plan a self-drive winter tour, but make sure you carry snow chains.
+All in all, August might be one of the best times if not the best time for snow in New Zealand, so it is a good time to plan a self-drive winter tour, but make sure you carry snow chains.

 However, the periods of snowfall in spring are far in between, and when the snow does fall, it comes down in large amounts.
 You can see these as the last days to enjoy skiing in New Zealand if you still want to and if the temperatures remain low enough to keep the snow on the mountains.

 Just check whether ski fields are still open, since opening times depend on temperatures and the amount of snow that has fallen.
 Ski fields may close early if snow conditions are bad and/or temperatures remain high for the season.

-Whether you are inside or outside of New Zealand, you can always check snow conditions online by using one of the 3 methods for knowing whether it is snowing in New Zealand.
+Whether you are inside or outside of New Zealand, you can always check snow conditions online by using one of the three methods for knowing whether it is snowing in New Zealand.

 Note: This article was accurate when it was published.
 Please confirm all details directly with the companies in question before planning your trip.